gatling/gatling-enterprise-control-plane-deployment/helm-chart/README.md

 helm show values gatling/enterprise-locations-packages > values.yaml
 ```

+> [!IMPORTANT]
+> For `privateLocations.job`, we're working at the job template spec level, rather than the job spec level.
+To get a closer look at the structure, refer to the example JSON job definition [here].(https://docs.gatling.io/reference/install/cloud/private-locations/kubernetes/configuration/#example-json-job-definition).

 > [!TIP]
 > When connecting to the cluster using HTTPS, if a custom truststore and/or keystore is needed, `KUBERNETES_TRUSTSTORE_FILE`, `KUBERNETES_TRUSTSTORE_PASSPHRASE` and/or `KUBERNETES_KEYSTORE_FILE`, `KUBERNETES_KEYSTORE_PASSPHRASE` environment variables should be set.